-With all of those racing Hormones come an emotional rollercoaster.
-It’s helpful – for girls – to explain how to keep a calendar to help with awareness of when those emotions are hormone related.
+With all of those racing Hormones comes an emotional roller-coaster.
+It’s helpful – for girls – to explain how to keep a calendar to help with awareness of when those emotions are hormone-related.

 It’s okay to give examples at this point.

 “It helps when I feel daddy is particularly annoying – and it’s that time – to know I should go get a Latte instead of finishing the fight I think he is picking.”